th0razin3/vur/srcpkgs/viber/readme.md

 This Void Linux template is a dirty hack.
 Basically, `xbps-src` doesn't allow repackaging or buidling without a version number.
 Viber is closed source, so the best we could do is repackage.
 But, there's a problem.
 There is no version numbering on the website or in the filename of the dwnloaded .deb file (we're repacakaging from a Debian/Ubuntu package).
 So, this template basically doesn't conform to the `xbps-src` template standard (hence, the dirty hack).
 The version number is extracted from the .deb file on the fly, while `xbps-src` is running, which is not what `xbps-src` was meant to do.
 Hence, this template could stop working at any point in new releases of `xbps-src`.
 For the time being, it works.
 You will might also notice that this themplate downloads the .deb file twice.
 This is completely normal: the first time is for the version number, the second time is for the actual repackaging of the application.
 I could have probably made the template download the .deb file only once, but that would require a lot more work and... well, bandwidth is cheap nowadays, so... sorry, but I did the best I could in an afternoon's work.

-## How do I build this package?
+## How do I install it?

-You just clone this repo or download it as a zip file, extract the content, copy/paste the `srcpkgs` directory in your `void-packages` directory, build it using xbps-src (`./xbps-src pkg viber`) and then install it with xbps-install (`sudo xbps-install --repository hostdir/binpkgs viber`).
+Clone this repository, copy/paste the `srcpkgs` directory in your locally cloned `void-packages` repo (repository) and build (repackage) the application with `./xbps-src pkg vibe`.
+You can then install ocenaudio with `sudo xbps-install --repository hostdir/binpkgs viber`.

 ## How do I know if Viber is out of date?